okohll/abdocs/content/docs/workflows/advanced/workflow-buttons.md

 > N.b.
 In both cases below it is necessary for the Workflow to marked as Manual.

 ## Workflow Buttons on a Form
-To add the Workflow button to a Table's form simply create a new field of type Cross Reference with the workflow as the source.
+To add the Workflow button to a Table's form simply create a new field of type [Referenced Data]({{<relref "/docs/workflows/advanced/workflow-buttons">}}) with the workflow as the source.
-When the Workflow is run, it will be filtered by the Id of the record.
+When the Workflow is run, it will be filtered by the ID of the record.
 (You may wish read up about [Chaining Workflows]({{<relref "/docs/workflows/advanced/chaining-workflows">}}) )
 It is often necessary to put some thought in to the visibility of the button - it can be confusing to the user that a button is present when it does nothing due to filters they cann not know about.